IzzyTheDreamingFox/FoxTech-DNA/README.md

 ${\LARGE\textsf{\color{#f11616}N}\normalsize\textsf{\color{#e6edf3}o Man’s Sky}}$
 ${\LARGE\textsf{\color{#f11616}A}\normalsize\textsf{\color{#e6edf3}pplication}}$
 ${\LARGE\textsf{\color{#e6edf3})}}$
 is a tool for the game **No Man’s Sky** with which you can easily catalogue ships, multitools, freighters, frigates and pets with the option to save them on your system and transfer them across your save files.
-As a reward for your cataloguing efforts you’ll be able to interact with a trading card generated with the information you provided.
+As a reward for your cataloguing efforts you’ll be able to interact with a trading card generated with the information you provided.<br>
 It also comes with a full inventory system to manage, charge and quick-sort all your items along with the option to transfer those across saves. <br>
 But that’s not all.
 The feature list keeps growing as the development continues.